IgorKrupenja/zaino/README.md

 #### [shared](packages/shared)

-A small (for the time being) amount of shared code like types and constants.
+A small (for the time being) amount of shared code (types).
 It also includes the demo data used in the app.
 The original in the CSV format is in [input-data.csv](packages/shared/src/demo-data/input-data.csv).
 It has been processed with a node script [processDemoData.ts](packages/shared/src/demo-data/processDemoData.ts), which can be modified and re-run with `yarn run process-demo-data`.
 Output data is in JSON format ([output-data.json](packages/shared/src/demo-data/output-data.json)) and is used by a Firebase function, see [below](####demo-data-and-firebase-functions).

 #### [cloud-functions](packages/web-app)